Speak in a clear and consistent manner, allowing your child

 a specific topic or interest into learning opportunities.
 If for

-example your child is particularly interested in dinosaurs or makes of car, link this to reading
+example your child is particularly interested in dinosaurs or models of car, link this to reading

 factual books or perhaps learning about geographical or historical